patrickmmartin/pith-writings/dao_of_scratch/article.md

 In the Scratch environment, it seems to be a few months from a standing start.

 # TODO(PMM) Space Invaders vs Pacman
-This seems to be one of challenges that sorts the population - the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple Pacman" there tends to be a raft of issues that challenge `Good Point RRRR: some tasks lend themsevles to "teachable moments"`
+This seems to be one of challenges that sorts the population - the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple Pacman" there tends to be a raft of issues that challenge `Good Point RRRR: some tasks lend themselves to "teachable moments"`

 # TODO(PMM) Is there a dark scratch?